code-423n4/2024-07-reserve/README.md

 - Pro League Auditors also compete for a portion of HM award and are eligible for Hunter/Gatherer bonuses

 ### Dark Horse bonus
-- The Dark Horse bonus pool is distributed to the ranked participants beating or typing a lead (using the QA curve).
+- The Dark Horse bonus pool is distributed to the ranked participants beating or tying a lead auditor (using the QA curve).
 (If no lead ranks outside the top 2, no Dark Horse bonus is awarded.)

 ## Automated Findings / Publicly Known Issues